 If the project already includes multiple deadlines (for contractually significant milestones), then the critical/driving path for each milestone can be identified (one at a time) by forcing the milestone onto the MOST critical path, i.e.:

 - Temporarily accelerating the deadline date to the point that it becomes the most “urgent” deadline in the schedule network for all affected tasks.
-The Total Slack of the milestone and its driving predecessors is then easily distinguished from that of other tasks; and
+The Total Slack of the milestone and its driving predecessors is then easily distinguished from that of other tasks; and then

 - Marking the tasks identified by the lowest Total Slack value.
 Here, the deadline for the Phase 1 completion was accelerated by 9 work days, resulting in a Total Slack of -9 days for the completion task and its driving predecessors.
 The CP1 custom flag field could then be marked accordingly.